 Education results in Côte d’Ivoire show that many children do not gain foundational skills in primary school.
 Mandatory schooling, which the government enforced in 2015, targets children aged 6-16 years.
 In 2018, the gross primary school enrollment rate was 99.8%, but only 56.7% of the children completed their primary education, and the youth literacy rate did not exceed 60% according to the Programme d’analyse des systèmes éducatifs de la confemen (PASEC 2019) report.

+The PASEC 2019 assessment also reveals that 59.5% of pupils do not have foundational reading skills, and 41.2% do not master the basic mathematics skills, increasing the risk of early school drop-out.
 In addition to low learning levels, overcrowded classrooms, and ambitious curricula, many students in Côte d’Ivoire face a language barrier.
-Although over 70 languages are spoken across the country and within classrooms, French is the lingua franca and the official language of instruction.
-As a result, many children have to learn in a different language from that spoken at home.
+Although over 70 languages are spoken across the country and within classrooms, French is the lingua franca and the official language.
+As a result, many children have to learn a different language from that spoken at home.

 - Visit the TRECC website

 - Read a blog post about adapting the TaRL approach to fracophone West Africa

 1) Programme d’analyse des systèmes éducatifs de la confemen (PASEC) 2019.
 Retrieved from https://www.confemen.org/rapport-international-pasec2019/#